juanigsrz/FastTradeMaximizer/README.md

 <sup><sup>You need to compile C++17, if your compiler is not up to date ```-std=c++17``` might be helpful.<sup><sup>

-- For some strange reason installing an updated version of ```g++``` on Windows proved itself not to be as simple as doing one or two google searches.
+- For some reason installing an updated version of ```g++``` on Windows proved itself not to be as simple as doing one or two google searches.
 You can follow Microsoft's straightforward installation guide here: https://code.visualstudio.com/docs/cpp/config-mingw#_installing-the-mingww64-toolchain

 ## Run